HumanoidRobotics/assignment_1/README.md

 $ roslaunch assignment_launch assignment_1.launch
 ```

-For this assigment we expect you to have the PR2 navigate to the table, and pick the cup off the table.
+For this assignment we expect you to have the PR2 navigate to the table, and pick the cup off the table.
 It is ok if the cup
 falls out of the PR2's gripper after several seconds.

 ##Submission